Xilinx/RFSoC2x2-PYNQ/docs/accessories.md

 The RFSoC comes with a Micro SD card, a Micro USB 3.0 cable, a power supply and two SMA cables.
 Other optional accessories can be used with the RFSoC 2x2 including RF antennas, filters and amplifiers as described below.

+## Included accessories

+### SD Card

+A 16 GB SD card is included with the kit.

+If you need to make a new PYNQ image, the recommended Micro SD card size for PYNQ is 8GB.
+We recommend you use a 16GB or greater *branded/high quality* SD card.
+A larger capacity card will allow you to install more packages and overlays and save more data to the card.

+A branded card, or a higher quality card is likely to be more reliable and higher speed cards will be faster to burn, and may give some (modest) performance increase when using your board.

+### Power supply

+A 12V 6A (72W) power supply is included.

+### Micro USB 3.0 Cable

+A composite USB 3.0 cable is used as a USB *Ethernet gadget* between your computer and the board. *Ethernet Gadget* supports Ethernet over USB using the [Remote Network Driver Interface Specification (RDNIS)](https://en.wikipedia.org/wiki/RNDIS) protocol.
+You can replace this cable with any compatible USB 3.0 A to Micro B cable.

+The Micro USB 3.0 port is backward compatible with USB 2.0 cables.
+You can use a Micro USB (2.0) cable and connect it to the left side of the USB composite port on the board.

+USB 3.0 is faster than USB 2.0, but for Ethernet Gadget with the RFSoC 2x2 the performance difference may not be significant.

+### SMA cables

+2x RF cables with SMA connectors are included with the board and are mainly intended for loopback testing or connecting to other equipment.
+You can use other compatible SMA cables as required.

 ## Recommended RF accessories